azkaban/azkaban/overview.markdown

 The AzkabanWebServer is the main manager to all of Azkaban.
 It handles project management, authentication, scheduler, and monitoring of executions.
 It also serves as the web user interface.

+Using Azkaban is easy.
+Azkaban uses _\*.job_ key-value property files to define individual tasks in a work flow, and the _dependencies_ property to define the dependency chain of the jobs.
+These job files and associated code can be archived into a _\*.zip_ and uploaded through the web server through the Azkaban UI or through curl.

 <br/>
 <br/>
 ## AzkabanExecutorServer